 (Tectonic plates, in case you’ve forgotten your high school geology, are the gigantic land masses that the earth’s surface is comprised of…)

-The bridge in Iceland in question is named after Leif Erikson, the Nordic explorer who is remembered for having been the first European to set foot in North America.
+The bridge in Iceland in question, pictured left, is named after Leif Erikson, the Nordic explorer who is remembered for having been the first European to set foot in North America.
 And according to LeifBridge Investment chief executive Neil Williams, “on one side of the bridge there’s even a sign that says ‘Welcome to Europe’ while on the other side, a sign says ‘Welcome to North America’.”

 “It was the son of my business colleague (and CIO) Mike Hollings who came up with the LeifBridge name, and we liked it from the start, because of all the connotations that a bridge brings to mind – ‘Bridge over Troubled Waters’, bridges between clients and markets, and so on,” Williams continues.